Last updated: May 19, 2026

 Recognizing Laminitis Before It’s Too Late

-Laminitis Early Signs Digital Pulse Check: 60-Second Test
+Digital Pulse Check: 60-Second Test

-How to Check (Takes 60 Seconds Per Foot):
+How to Check (60 Seconds Per Foot)

-- Locate the Artery: Back of the pastern, where skin meets hoof.
-There’s a natural groove between the flexor tendon and the cannon bone—that’s your target.
+- Locate the artery: Back of the pastern, where skin meets hoof.
+There’s a natural groove between the flexor tendon and the cannon bone — that’s your target.

-- Light Pressure Only: Use index and middle finger (never your thumb—it has its own pulse).
+- Light pressure only: Use index and middle finger — never your thumb, it has its own pulse.
 Press lightly.
-Too much pressure cuts off blood flow, and you’ll feel nothing.
+Too much pressure cuts off blood flow and you’ll feel nothing.

-- Bounding (Emergency): Strong, throbbing pulse.
-You don’t have to search for it—it finds you.
+- Compare strength, not rhythm: Normal is faint or undetectable — you have to concentrate to feel it.
+Bounding is a strong, throbbing pulse you don’t have to search for.
+It finds you.
 Severe cases pulse visibly without touching.

-- Check All Four Feet: Asymmetry matters.
-One hot foot with a bounding pulse?
-Abscess or injury.
-All four?
-Laminitis until proven otherwise.
+- Check all four feet: Asymmetry matters.
+One hot foot with a bounding pulse — abscess or injury.
+All four — laminitis until proven otherwise.

-Critical Window: Permanent damage can begin within a relatively short window if inflammation isn’t addressed, which is why immediate veterinary consultation is critical.The ice protocol is most effective when started as early as possible after pulse detection, under veterinary guidance.
+Permanent damage can begin within a relatively short window if inflammation isn’t addressed — which is why immediate veterinary consultation is critical.
+The ice protocol is most effective when started as early as possible after pulse detection, under veterinary guidance.
 Every hour you wait, you’re losing ground.
 For more on hoof pain assessment, see our detailed guide.

 The Ice Protocol: Early Days Have the Most Impact